midastruth/files.md/README.md

 The worst thing is that **we don’t let new experiences emerge because we already have knowledge**.
 It's a knowledge barrier.
 Life gives us opportunities to live through new experiences, but we refuse, because "we already know".

 When you read or listen, there is a small chance to turn an insight into experience.
-**Do not spend your energy for just writing it down in the hope that one day you'll actually try it.**
+**Don't spend your energy for just writing it down in the hope that one day you'll actually try it.**

 ## First experience then notes